AdobeDocs/campaign-classic.en/help/installation/using/standalone-deployment.md

    Follow the steps in the wizard and create the database associated with the connection instance.

-   For more on this, refer to [Create and configure the database](../../installation/using/creating-and-configuring-the-database.md).
+   For more on this, refer to [Creating and configuring the database](../../installation/using/creating-and-configuring-the-database.md).

    Once the database is created, log off.

 1. Log back on to the client console using the **admin** login without a password and start the deployment wizard ( **[!UICONTROL Tools > Advanced]** menu) to finish configuring the instance.

-   For more on this, refer to [Deploy an instance](../../installation/using/deploying-an-instance.md).
+   For more on this, refer to [Deploying an instance](../../installation/using/deploying-an-instance.md).

    The main parameters to set are the following: